redux-mvc/core/src/Stories/Api/Decorators/AddBridge/README.md

 ## Arguments

-1. `observedDomains?: Array<String>`
+1. `trackGlobalNamespaces?: Array<String>`

    The array of namespace dependencies from the *global context*.

-   If `observedDomains` is not passed, then *addBridge* will take the observedDomains from all the module dependencies.
+   If `trackGlobalNamespaces` is not passed, then *addBridge* will take the observedDomains from all the module dependencies.

 1. `dispatchToGlobal?: (action: ActionPayload) -> Boolean`